-The FLT3 gene codes for a protein called FLT3 that helps white blood cells grow.
-A mutation in this gene encourages the growth of too many abnormal leukemia cells.
+The FLT3 gene contains instructions for a protein called FLT3, which helps white blood cells grow.
+A mutation in this gene encourages the growth of too many abnormal white blood cells.

-People with the FLT3 mutation have a very aggressive form of leukemia that’s more likely to come back after it’s treated.
+People with the FLT3 mutation have a very aggressive form of leukemia that’s more likely to return after it’s treated.
+Around

 In the past, AML treatments weren’t very effective against cancers with the FLT3 mutation.
 But new drugs that specifically target this mutation are improving the outlook for people with this AML subtype.

 AML is divided into subtypes based on how the cancer cells look and what gene changes they have.
 Some types of AML, including those with the FLT3 mutation, are more aggressive than others and need different treatment.

 The FLT3 gene helps regulate cell survival and reproduction.
 The gene mutation causes immature blood cells to multiply uncontrollably.

 As a result, people with the FLT3 mutation have a less promising outlook compared with other types of AML.
 Their disease is more likely to return, or relapse, after treatment.
 They also tend to have a lower survival rate than people without the mutation.